 The Transportation Department plans and manages smaller, transportation projects.

-The Capital Works Department, within the City’s Facilities and Supply Management Division, primarily focuses on the consistent delivery of all of the City’s major capital projects.
+The Capital Projects Department, primarily focuses on the consistent delivery of all of the City’s major capital projects.
 For the most up to date information on projects, visit the Capital Improvement Projects page.

 S. DOGWOOD STREET / S. Alder Street: New traffic signal

 The City has hired Daeco Installations to install a new traffic signal at S. Dogwood Street and S. Alder Street.
 This will improve safety for both vehicles and pedestrians.
 The signal will include a left turn arrow from southbound on S. Dogwood Street, pedestrian walk / don’t walk indications, emergency vehicle pre-emption and an uninterruptible power supply.
 The project is paid for by Couverdon (developer of Jubilee Heights), the City, and ICBC.The signal has been installed and drivers are reminded to pay attention and obey the lights.

 S. DOGWOOD STREET / Erickson Road: NEW CROSSWALK

 The City has hired Daeco Installations to install a new pedestrian crosswalk with flashing amber lights at S. Dogwood Street and Erickson Road.
 This will improve safety and accessibility for pedestrians.
 Drivers are reminded to pay attention to pedestrians wanting to cross the road.
 The crosswalk has been installed and drivers and pedestrians are reminded to drive and walk safely.